Claire Harman (writer)

-Claire Harman is a British writer and critic.

-As a literary critic and book reviewer Harman has written for the Times Literary Supplement, Literary Review, Evening Standard, the Sunday Telegraph and other publications.
+Claire Harman is a British literary critic and book reviewer who has written for the Times Literary Supplement, Literary Review, Evening Standard, the Sunday Telegraph and other publications.
 Harman is a fellow of the Royal Society of Literature, and has taught English at the Universities of Oxford and Manchester.
-She has also taught creative writing at Columbia University.
+She has taught creative writing at Columbia University, and been Professor of Creative Writing at Durham University since 2016.